 Emergency Medical Services (BSEMS)

 Creighton University’s Bachelor of Science (BS) program in Emergency Medical Services (BSEMS) combines a broad liberal arts education with comprehensive paramedic instruction.
-Alongside traditional coursework, you’ll participate in nearly a year of clinical immersion and direct patient care, working with local fire departments and ambulance services, and various clinical units within area hospitals.
+Alongside traditional coursework, you’ll participate in nearly a year of clinical immersion and direct patient care.
+You’ll work with local fire departments and ambulance services, and various clinical units within area hospitals.

-If you have a desire to work in a fast-paced emergency environment, want to gain hands-on paramedic training and hope to lay the groundwork for a fulfilling career in healthcare and public service; then getting your Bachelor of Science degree in emergency medical services is the perfect option for you.
+If you have a desire to work in a fast-paced emergency environment, want to gain hands-on paramedic education and hope to lay the groundwork for a fulfilling career in health care and public service, then getting your degree in emergency medical services is the perfect option for you.

 Creighton’s EMS education program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions.
-Our program was one of the first professional EMS training programs in the nation.
-If you want to be a pioneer in this field, consider getting your ASEMS from Creighton University.
+Our program was one of the first professional EMS education programs in the nation.
+If you want to be a leader in the field, consider getting your degree in EMS from Creighton University.

 Graduates who receive current paramedic certification qualify for employment in fire/rescue departments, private ambulance services, flight services, hospitals, emergency care centers and industrial organizations.
 Additionally, graduates may pursue careers in education, management of EMS systems, quality assurance coordination, emergency preparedness, public relations representation for medical services organizations, industrial health services and community health education.

 The hands-on paramedic training also uniquely prepares graduates for further study at the post-baccalaureate level.
-Graduates of the BS program commonly go on to attain advanced degrees in medicine and pursue careers as physicians, physician assistants, registered nurses and other types of healthcare professionals.
+Graduates of the bachelor’s degree program commonly go on to attain advanced degrees in medicine and pursue careers as physicians, physician assistants, registered nurses and other types of health care professionals.